Medical Assistance

 MA Eligibility for Noncitizen Children Under Age 21 and Pregnant People

-• All lawfully present pregnant noncitizens
+• Lawfully present pregnant people

 See Appendix H Lawfully Present Noncitizens for more information about lawfully present noncitizens.